Florida Residency for Tuition Purposes

 Tallahassee, FL 32304

 Students are required to maintain current address information with the College.
-Address information can be updated via the Web or at the TCC Department of Admissions and Enrollment Services.
+Address information can be updated via the web or at the Admissions and Records office.

 Invoices for outstanding debt are sent to the student’s TCC email address for currently enrolled students and to the student’s local physical address for students not currently enrolled.
 It is imperative that students ensure that their student files contain their current local physical address.